rust-lang/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 You can see this with `cargo doc --verbose`.

-It generates the correct `--crate-name` for us, as well as pointing to `src/lib.rs` But what about those other arguments? `-o` controls the *o*utput of our docs.
-Instead of a top-level `doc` directory, you'll notice that Cargo puts generated documentation under `target`.
-That's the idiomatic place for generated files in Cargo projects.
-Also, it passes `-L`, a flag that helps rustdoc find the dependencies your code relies on.
-If our project used dependencies, we'd get documentation for them as well!
+It generates the correct `--crate-name` for us, as well as pointing to `src/lib.rs`.
+But what about those other arguments?
+ - `-o` controls the *o*utput of our docs.
+Instead of a top-level `doc` directory, notice that Cargo puts generated documentation under `target`.
+That is the idiomatic place for generated files in Cargo projects.
+ - `-L` flag helps rustdoc find the dependencies your code relies on.
+ If our project used dependencies, we would get documentation for them as well!

 ## Outer and inner documentation